I value Expertise, Quality, Improvement, Efficiency, Assessment, Collaboration, and Humour whenever I perform my role.

 - Provide strategic directions for Flexible Learning in the Sauder School of Business by supporting instructor development and teaching excellence through collaboration with CTLT and stakeholders across the university.

 - Provide overall partnership relationships between the Sauder School of Business and CTLT.
+I network and connect people within and beyond the Faculty to build internal and broad relationships/connections across various groups, including students, staff, and faculty members.

 - Provide consultations on funding proposal development and support for a broad range of project development including Flexible Learning, Teaching and Learning Enhancement Fund (TLEF), Scholarship of Teaching and Learning Research Fund (SoTL), and Learning Analytics Engagement Initiative.